-Recommended Prereq: Firefighter II Certification.
+Recommended Prereg: Firefighter II Certification.
+3 sem hrs

 FSC 215 Vehicle Operations

 This course provides partial training toward the Fire Service Vehicle Operator Certification.
 Students will be instructed in the safe operation of a fire service vehicle during emergency and non-emergency situations.
 The classroom instruction must be combined with a fire department practical driving exam for the completion of the Office of the State Fire Marshal examination for the Fire Service Vehicle Operator Certification.